 Table 1 describes the example given by Dufrêne and Legendre (1997), slightly modified, to illustrate the computation of the IndVal index.
-The data represent three species observed at 25 sites, which are divided into five groups.
+The data represent three species observed at 25 sites, which are divided into 5 groups.
 To facilitate comparisons, the sums of the mean group abundances are 20 for all three species.
-For species 1, $IndVal{k1}$ has the highest value (0.30) for group 2, so $IndVal_1=0.30$.
-Following similar reasoning, $IndVal_2=0.40$ and $IndVal_3=0.90$.
-The permutational p-values computed by functions IndVal() of LABDSV and multipatt() of INDICSPECIES in R are significant in all three cases.
+For species 1, $IndVal{k1}$ has the highest value (0.30) for group 2, so $IndVal_1 = 0.30$.
+Following similar reasoning, $IndVal_2 = 0.40$ and $IndVal_3 = 0.90$.
+The permutational p-values computed by functions $IndVal_2$ of INDICSPECIES in R are significant in all three cases.

-Statistical Method: IND VAL Expanded
+Statistical Method: IndVal Expanded

 De Cáceres and Legendre (2009) described other statistics that can be used to assess the indicator value of species.
 The statistics are divided into (1) correlation indices, which are used for determining the ecological preferences of species among a set of alternative site groups or site group combinations, and (2) indicator value indices, including IndVal, which are used for assessing the predictive values of species as indicators of the conditions found in site groups, for example for field determination of community types or ecological monitoring.
-Each of these families of indices comes in different types: there are indices for presence-absence and for quantitative species data; there are also nonequalized indices that give equal weights to individual sites and groupequalized indices that give equal weights to all groups whatever the number of sites they contain.
-For studies involving several groups of sites, De Cáceres et al. (2010) showed that the interpretation of indicator value analysis could be improved by computing the statistics for all possible
+Each of these families of indices comes in different types: there are indices for presence-absence and for quantitative species data; there are also non-equalized indices that give equal weights to individual sites and group-equalized indices that give equal weights to all groups whatever the number of sites they contain.
+For studies involving several groups of sites, De Cáceres et al. (2010) showed that the interpretation of indicator value analysis could be improved by computing the statistics for all possible combinations of site groups.
+Moretti et al. (2010) published an interesting application of the latter method.